-Indacaterol and glycopyrrolate combination is not recommended for children.
+Indacaterol and glycopyrrolate combination is not for use in the pediatric population.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.